 Day-to-day care for wallpaper consists of immediate removal of marks or stains.
 Light smudges and pen marks can be removed by using gum.
 Crayon marks can be removed using a soft sponge and cleaning fluid, though this should be tested first on a small patch of wallpaper to be certain the cleaning fluid won’t ruin the background.
 Warm soapy water can be used if the newspaper is washable.

 Even if the background is labeled as washable, you still need to test it before you start to work on it.
 Use warm, soapy water and a soft sponge and carefully examine the paper by rubbing it with minimal water using a light touch.
 If the colours do not run and the area dries adequately, you can go ahead and wash your wallpaper.
 Washable wallpapers can be cleaned using warm water created with gentle white soap or a mild detergent.
 Continue as mentioned before, being careful to not apply too much pressure while rubbing.
 Remember to take great care when washing backgrounds since using too much water will soak the background, weakening the paste.

 To clean thin, delicate wallpaper use warm water with no soap or detergents.
 Always work your way from the bottom upward.
 This is important since any water that melts a soiled wall creates a streak that is not easy to eliminate.
 Also, change the water when it becomes dirty so that you’re not dipping and wiping your wallpaper with filthy water.

-Wallpapers coated with wall wax can be cleaned by simply using a damp cloth.
+Wallpapers coated with Winter Springs Wildlife Removal can be cleaned by simply using a damp cloth.
 Special cleaners are essential for fabric-coated walls.